MGSerag/alx-system_engineering-devops/0x01-variables_if_else_while/README.md

 Prints the alphabet in lowercase, followed by a new line, excluding 'q' and 'e'.
 ## 5-print_numbers.c
 Prints all single digit numbers of base 10 starting from 0, followed by a new line.
+## 6-print_numberz.c
+Prints all single digit numbers of base 10 starting from 0, followed by a new line without using any variable of type char.